-A few hours a month on a paid side gig is acceptable. >10 hours a week on a paid or open source side gig is a significant amount of extra work which we would expect to start impacting your performance.
+A few hours a month on a paid side gig is acceptable.
+Over 10 hours a week on a paid or open source side gig is a significant amount of extra work which we would expect to start impacting your performance.

 If you are doing paid speaking, make it clear that you work for us, and the exception based on time does not apply - we view this as a great way to get PostHog's name out there.

-In a few cases, you may want your side gig to become your full time work one day, that is ok - please just let us know, so we can create a plan.
-We will try to match you with tasks at PostHog that will help your long term goals, whilst not impacting your work performance, and will create a timeframe for you that works.
+In a few cases, you may want your side gig to become your full time work one day.
+That is ok - please just let us know, so we can create a plan.
+We will try to match you with tasks at PostHog that will help your long term goals, while not impacting your work performance, and will create a timeframe for you that works.
 We know the key to motivated people is to help you achieve your long term goals, and to align this with what PostHog needs, whether or not you eventually achieve them with us.

 Above everything else, if you are going above and beyond for PostHog and you're still able to look after yourself properly, side gigs (whether paid or unpaid) are totally fine.
 We don't think that's possible beyond a certain level of time/energy commitment to them, but we are very happy for you to spend a little time on them each week.